tmenguy/ha-solcast-solar/README.md

 - extended the internet connection timeout to 60s

 v3.0.34 - PRE RELEASE
-- added action to clear old solcast.json file to have a clean start
+- added service to clear old solcast.json file to have a clean start
 - return empty energy graph data if there is an error generating info

 v3.0.33